Murders of Eve Stratford and Lynne Weedon: Murder of Elizabeth Parravincina

 A large police hunt was launched in response to Parravincini's murder, and a photofit picture of a suspect was released, leading to more than 60 calls being made to police by the public.
 In January 1978 the lead detective, Detective Chief Superintendent Chris Draycott, said that there were "quite a few possibles which are being worked on at the moment".

 The site of Parravincina's murder.
-As Parravincina walked towards the Parklands flats where she lived (on the left of the image), she was suddenly struck from behind with a blunt instrument.
+As Parravincina walked toward the Parklands flats where she lived (on the left of the image), she was suddenly struck from behind with a blunt instrument.

 In 1983, it was revealed that detectives had interviewed a jailed policeman as part of an inquiry into the murders of three women, including Weedon and Parravincina.
 The policeman, Paul Thomas, had been jailed for five and a half years for sex crimes, and was said to have "led a secret life of kinky sex, terrorising schoolgirls".
 He reportedly prowled the streets in the area at night wearing a hood and dark clothes.
 He was also known to have harassed women with anonymous phone calls, as Stratford was in the weeks before she was killed.
 Thomas was interviewed after his arrest for the other crimes and was questioned routinely about the death of Elizabeth Parravincina.
 However, he was reported to have produced "a satisfactory alibi".
 In 2007, when the DNA link between Stratford's and Weedon's killings was discovered, it was reported that detectives expected DNA to also reveal a link to Parravincina's murder.